BrainProtest/ed-pve-combat/docs/ships/overview.md

 In Coriolis, use the **$** symbol (top right) to open a link to EDDB with all modules filled in.
 In EDSY this function is in the same area, hidden behind the **OPS** button.

 Weapon loadouts are often down to preference, experiment with them!

+The larger ships especially have plenty of optionals which can be used for utility (GFSD Booster etc.) instead of armor as present in the example builds.